jbphyswx/SOCRATES_Single_Column_Forcings/README.md

 # SOCRATESSingleColumnForcings

-This repository includes scripts to take in SOCRATES flight data and create both 2D [lev,time] datasets and 1D [lev] columns of time-interpoloation functions to force the CliMa EDMF Turbulence-Convection single-column model.
+This repository includes scripts to take in SOCRATES flight data and create both 2D [lev,time] datasets and 1D [lev] columns of time-interpoloation functions to force the CliMA EDMF Turbulence-Convection single-column model.

 The profiles are created off the data used to force LES simulations by Atlas, 2020 (https://doi.org/10.1029/2020MS002205), some of her scripts are included in /Rachel_Atlas_Scripts.